LibCrowds/libcrowds-bs4-pybossa-theme/templates/account/email/validate_email.md

 Hello {{ user['fullname'] }},

-You have updated your email address at {{ config.BRAND }}.

-To verify that you are the owner of this e-mail address, please visit the URL below:
+As you have updated your email address at {{ config.BRAND }} we need to verify that you are indeed the owner of this address.
+To do so, please visit the URL below:

 [Click here to validate your new e-mail address][confirm]